-from the do-these-guys-never-think-anything-through? dept
+from the don't-gingerly-nibble-on-the-hand-that-feeds-us dept

 The National Association of Theatre Owners (NATO) is sounding the alarm over a recent deal between Netflix and iPic, in which the luxury-theater chain will screen 10 movies simultaneously with their release on the streaming service.

 You would think that a theater owners' association would represent theater owners first, rather than the studios that have long battled any sort of innovation/disruption in its windowed release schedules.
 Of course, theaters are first on the food chain traditionally, so that probably explains the NATO head's statement, which comes across as a strange mixture of veiled threat and Stockholm Syndrome.

 In a statement, NATO chief John Fithian warned that while iPic was free to make its own decisions, “We all should tread lightly and be mindful that over the years, the film industry’s success is a direct result of a highly successful collaboration between film makers, distributors and exhibitors.”

 Yes, let's tread lightly and be mindful that creating artificial scarcity is a fool's errand, but creating an experience that people will leave the house for is something that can't be delivered over an internet connection.
 This defense of the way things have always been done -- phrased the way it is here -- sounds like NATO distancing itself from iPic, the way one distances themselves from close relatives with multiple indecent exposure arrests.

 NATO head Fithian goes on to claim that day-and-date releases won't work because they've never worked in the past.

 “Simultaneous release, in practice, has reduced both theatrical and home revenues when it has been tried,” Fithian said in a statement.
 “Just as Netflix and its customers put a value on exclusivity, theater owners and their customers do too.”